Mallorca's Cycling Secrets

 Santuary de la Mare de Déu

-Much closer to base if you're staying in Alcudia or Pollenca, this short climb is just a few hundred metres south of Old Town Pollença (Strava Segment) It's just 1.4km long but lifts you 188m with an average of 10%, on what is a slightly gravel spilled, hairpin packed, quad killing kick in the satchel..
+Much closer to base if you're staying in Alcudia or Pollenca, this short climb is just a few hundred metres south of Old Town Pollença (Strava Segment) It's just 1.4km long but lifts you 188m with an average of 10% on a slightly gravel spilled, hairpin packed, quad killing kick in the satchel..

 Our advice?..
 Stick this in as a 'surprise!' race at the end of a long ride, and see who really has the legs.
 If you want to feel really bad afterwards, check out our friend & local legend Jardi Vanderli's EPIC KOM 5mins 37.